-I have executed countless upcycled clothing tutorials using old clothes.
-It is satisfying to breath new life into old clothes.
+I have executed countless upcycled clothing tutorials to breath new life into old clothes.
 Recycle your old clothes into up-to-date styles.

 I love the floral pattern because it gives a sexy and flattering look to the high neckline and deep slit.
 Follow along and make your own upcycled skirt into a halter neck top by following the simple instructions.

 I had this old silk skirt with pretty floral burnout pattern that I don’t wear anymore.
 Lighten up the skirt by transforming it into a halter date night top that can be worn to work and also for going out.

 I fell in love with the lace pattern, and felt like it would be a perfect upcycle skirt project for a sexy halter neck top.
 The sheer chiffon lace included a black lining so I don’t need to worry about what to wear underneath.

 The neckline was challenging to execute, however the steps in this tutorial clearly demonstrate how to turn a skirt into a halter neck top.
 Follow along and upcycle your skirt into a top with these simple instructions.

 - Measuring Tape

 - Fold the skirt in half and measure 21” up from the hemline; mark with chalk.
 Use the ruler to draw a straight line across to the side seams.